martiansideofthemoon/martiansideofthemoon.github.io/_posts/2016-12-22-zero-to-trusted.markdown

 ## What's Next?

 I'm not stopping so soon!
 I want to get to 10000 reputation (by the end of next year?) and become a "Moderator"!
 I will be trying to focus on the `tensorflow` and `numpy` tags, along with anything new I learn over the next few months.
 More importantly, I will try to answer "tumbleweeds", or questions which don't have any answer or comment.
-Over time, I do intend to moving to the harder questions, requiring siginificant time and research to solve.
+Over time, I do intend to move to the harder questions, requiring significant time and research to solve.

 ## Why should you StackOverflow?